chrislattman/test-ioctl/README.md

-# Communicating between user space and kernel space
+# Communicating between user space and kernel space in Linux

 Run `make` to build the kernel module and the user space code.
 Then run